ridhofauza/aws-video-on-demand/README.md

 ## QVBR Mode
 AWS MediaConvert Quality-defined Variable Bit-Rate (QVBR) control mode gets the best video quality for a given file size and is recommended for OTT and Video On Demand Content.
-The guidance supports this feature and it will create HLS, MP4 and DASH custom presets with the following QVBR levels and Single Pass HQ encoding:
+The solution supports this feature and it will create HLS, MP4 and DASH custom presets with the following QVBR levels and Single Pass HQ encoding: